English Language

 Vision

-The department aspires to be one of the leading departments at faculty and university levels by preparing educational leaders and serving the education sector and the surrounding community efficiently.
+The Department of Educational Administration and Educational Planning aspires to be one of the leading departments at the college and university levels and contribute to preparing educational leaders and serving the education sector and the surrounding community efficiently and effectively.

 Number of Graduates